 How do I submit my application?

 See Applying for a permit at the Permitting Department and Drop-offs: Permits accepted by drop-off or mail*.
 Note that some permits can be issued over the counter.
-For an over-the-counter submittal, make an appointment by calling 206-296-6797.
-Or call us at 206-296-6600.
+Call us at 206-296-6600.

 What is the timeline for processing a residential building permit?